Working around Yarra Trams infrastructure

 Yarra Trams prior to commencement.

-Submissions must be sent to Yarra Trams at least ten (10)
+Submissions must be sent to Yarra Trams at least six (6) weeks

-Traffic Management companies and the entity initiating the works
+Management companies initiating the works must comply with

 All submissions must be sent to firstname.lastname@example.org

 with the following details:

 - Scope of works